 Besides, most of the chats and posts your kids are making are rather routine and, honestly, quite boring.
 The time it takes to go through their endless online chatter is unwieldy and unlikely to reveal anything important.

 Of course, as a parent of three kids, I understand why parents want to monitor their children’s online activity.
-The Internet has its dark places, and we’ve all read media accounts of kids being victimized.
+The internet has its dark places, and we’ve all read media accounts of kids being victimized.
 They can be bullied by classmates.
 They can be lured by online predators trolling Snapchat, Kik, Afterschool, and other anonymous chat apps.

 They can make bad decisions like sharing photos with only “one friend” that quickly finds itself viewed by everyone at school.
 They can be cyberbullies themselves.
 Besides being victimized, they can also be exposed to all kinds of inappropriate content, from adult websites to foul language and inappropriate videos.
 I understand that even though many parents completely trust their own children’s online activities, they don’t trust the random people they might be chatting with.
-Maybe it’s some child molester or just some creep looking for some kicks on our kids’ expense?
+Maybe it’s some child molester or just some creep looking for some kicks at our kids’ expense?

-I get it.
+I understand.
 As a tech entrepreneur, I surf the web all day, every day.
 I know it’s not all sunshine and rainbows.
 I also know that many of the dangers have been overblown by the media.
 I know that most teens will never be the victim of an online predator, they will not be kidnapped, and their lives will not be destroyed by seeing the F-word or a naked picture online.

 And yet, this is exactly what many parents want to do digitally and more, if possible.

 Did America really become this unsafe for our kids in the past few decades?
 Are we actually helping our children to make better decisions by electronically hovering over them?
-Are we building a lifelong relationship of trust with our kids by cyberspying on them?
+Are we building a lifelong relationship of trust with our kids by cyber-snoopingon them?
 The answer to all of these questions is an absolute NO.